Pulsetto review 2025: does it really work?

 When it comes to the effectiveness of non-invasive vagus nerve stimulation devices like Pulsetto, it really comes down to consistency, the individual user, and their lifestyle habits.

-Pulsetto notes that effects are cumulative and can vary, but even a 10-15 minute session an contribute to improved sleep length and quality, improved mood, and increased resilience to stress.
+Pulsetto notes that effects are cumulative and can vary, but even a 10-15 minute session can contribute to improved sleep length and quality, improved mood, and increased resilience to stress.
 Pulsetto's official website says that effects can be observed between 1-30 days of use.

 Additionally, I looked into what users have to say.
 I noticed that some users online describe the Pulsetto device as a meditation kickstarter.
 Some say that it has helped them deal with their anxiety and focus after a month of use.